fruttasecca/approximated_personalized_pagerank/README.md

 ## Header-only
 In the directory "header-only" you can find header-only implementations of the algorithms.
 If you are interested in reading the algorithms it's better to read the non header only versions from "include".

+## Disclaimer
+Despite these functions being templates, and allowing basically anything as a Key, mind that Keys are going to be copied during the call of the functions, this obviously happens at least once, since the returned unordered_map contains Keys, and not wrapped references.
+For this reason it is best to use primitive or extremely simple types as Keys.
+I have decided to not use wrapped references because it would make the implementation more complex without actually having real use cases.